-Capital One cardholders (and the general public) get access to CreditWise, which shows users their TransUnion-based VantageScore 3.0 credit score, which updates once a month.
+Capital One cardholders (and the general public) get access to CreditWise, which shows users their TransUnion-based VantageScore 3.0 credit score, which updates once a week.
 A credit simulator, score overview, TransUnion credit report, and alerts for credit report changes are all part of CreditWise, too.
-Right now, Capital One Quicksilver is offering an initial bonus similar to the U.S. Bank Cash+ card’s: $150 for spending $500 in the first 3 months.
-And it gives a consistent 1.5% cash back on all purchases, with no annual fee.
+Right now, Capital One Quicksilver is offering an initial bonus similar to the U.S. Bank Cash+ card’s: $200 for spending $500 in the first 3 months.
+And it gives a consistent 1.5% cash back on all purchases, with $0 annual fee.
 If you’re more into travel, Capital One’s Venture and VentureOne cards are good options.
 Both give access to Capital One’s free credit scores, too.

 All of these cards require good credit or better for approval.
-That’s 700+.
 So you’ll probably need to check your credit score before applying.
 Don’t worry, though; there are plenty of places to get free credit scores besides your credit card company.
 If you find out that you have less-than-good credit, consider the Capital One QuicksilverOne (best for fair credit), the Capital One Platinum (best for limited credit), and Discover it Secured (best for bad credit) credit cards, all of which give free credit scores.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.